By Valerie Agyeman, RDN

 - This Smoked Salmon Crostini with Delicata Squash Butter is a taste of sweet and salty and reap the benefits of salmon in an easy to make appetizer

 - Love a good dip?
 This Salmon Dip is easy to make, budget-friendly with its use of canned salmon, and (most importantly) delicious!
 Make it to impress at your next holiday or dinner party, or as a delicious dish for the family.

-- This Maple Mustard Salmon with Roasted Veggies have a sweet maple syrup and tangy mustard that adds bold flavor to the fish.
+- This Maple Mustard Salmon with Roasted Veggies has sweet maple syrup and tangy mustard that adds bold flavor to the fish.
 Combine this salmon along with roasted vegetables for a hearty, comforting meal that is super quick and easy to make.